rotki/rotki/docs/api.rst

       {"address": "0x6B175474E89094C44Da98b954EedeAC495271d0F", "evm_chain": "optimism"}

-   :reqjson str address: The checksumed address of a contract
+   :reqjson str address: The checksummed address of a contract
    :reqjson str evm_chain: The name of the evm chain to check for token info e.g. ``"ethereum"``, ``"optimism"`` etc.
    :reqjson bool async_query: A boolean denoting whether the query should be made asynchronously or not.
 Missing defaults to false.